ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 #### 3.2.2 Migrate Page field to Page (eZ Enterprise only)

 **If** you use Page field (ezflow) and an eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Enterprise Page format, you can use a script to migrate your old Page content to new Page, to start using a pure eZ Enterprise setup.

-See [Migrating legacy Page field (ezflow) to new Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-new-page-enterprise) for more information.
+For more information, see [Migrating legacy Page field (ezflow) to new Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-new-page-enterprise).

 #### 3.2.3 Add other eZ Enterprise schemas (eZ Enterprise only)